gs3041737-cmd/Induction2025/README.md

 - From 11:00 to 1:00:-( Venue same as previous) Expert lecture by Dr. Priya Darshani mam on Universal Human Values .
 - Mam told us about how we  should balance our physical facility,relationships,right understandings in our life. we should give time to every activity .why are we studying btech ?asked mam.students answered ,"to earn money",but mam negated with it.
 Mam said we should study for happiness.
 Money is exitation thing but we should achieved happiness in oue life .Mam also told difference between permanent and impermanent thing.
 Mam explained happiness is permanent and exitation is impermanent  in our life .mam gave us example about right understanding :- if someone speaks harshly ,right understanding helps us see they may be stressed , rather than assuming they hate us.In relationships,we should spend our some time with our parents.In physical facilities we should exercise or play some outdoors games for two hours .
 Lastly ,mam gave us assignment in which we have to write how  much time we should give to physical facility , relationships and right understandings.
 # Day 4  of induction programme
--From 9:30 to 10:30:-We had chemistry lecture by Prof. Rajvir Kaur at Tcc Seminar Hall.
+- From 9:30 to 10:30:-We had chemistry lecture by Prof. Rajvir Kaur at Tcc Seminar Hall.
 - From 10:30 to11:30:-There's a  p2p lecture by our seniors in which they told basics of cpp programming.
 - From 11:30 to 12:30 :- Break!
 - From 12:30 to 2:30:-At Auditorium :-A senior did great job on guitar and played "Heeriye by Arijit Singh" on his guitar.
 This was just to entertain us.